suhitaghosh10/ddsp-qbe/README.md

 ## References and Acknowledgements

+* YatingMusic/ddsp-singing-vocoders
+* bshall/knn-vc

+## Notes
-* In the original paper, the model was trained with ESD and data from Sep28-K and the ADReSS Challenge.
-However, due to privacy issues, we have provided an example training script using publicly available datasets.
+In the original paper, the model was trained with ESD and data from Sep28-K and the ADReSS Challenge.
+However, we have provided an example training script using publicly available datasets due to privacy issues.
 The pathological datasets can be obtained upon request from their corresponding websites.